DOMjudge/domjudge/doc/manual/config-advanced.rst

 fields of the problem (an empty value means that the default run and compare scripts should be used; the defaults can be set in the global configuration settings).
-When creating custom run and compare programs, we recommend re-using wrapper scripts that handle the tedious, standard part.
+When creating custom run and compare programs, we recommend reusing wrapper scripts that handle the tedious, standard part.
 See the boolfind example for details.

 Compare programs